mlan/docker-asterisk/README.md

 #### `ACME_FILE`

 The `mlan/asterisk` image looks for the file `ACME_FILE=/acme/acme.json` at container startup.
 If it is found certificates within this file are exported and if the host name of one of those certificates matches `HOSTNAME=$(hostname)` is will be used by the TLS transport.
 Moreover, the `ACME_FILE` will be monitored and every time it changes the certificates will be exported anew.
-So when Traefik renews its certificates asterisk will automatically also renew its certificate.
+So when Traefik renews its certificates Asterisk will automatically also renew its certificate.

 So reusing certificates from Traefik will work out of the box if the `/acme` directory in the Traefik container is also mounted in the `mlan/asterisk` container.